 Can supplements help?

 Supplements can also play a role in ensuring your body works at its optimum level.
-Using products such as ‘Performance Cherry’, which is packed full of nutrients, can help your body to repair more quickly.
+Using products such as ‘Super Cherry’, which is packed full of nutrients, can help your body to repair more quickly.
 Tart cherry juice has been used by endurance athletes for many years due to its recovery-boosting effects.
 The best way to accelerate muscle recovery after exercise is to prevent muscle damage from occurring during exercise.
 One of the best ways to prevent muscle damage during exercise is to consume the right nutrients before exercise.
-Being high in antioxidants and essential vitamins, tart cherry juice has the perfect balance of nutrients the body needs pre workout.
+Being high in antioxidants and essential vitamins, tart cherry juice has the perfect balance of nutrients the body needs pre-workout.
 It works to effectively reduce oxidative stress, which damages cellular proteins and membranes leading to systemic inflammation and injury.
 Therefore, sufferers of fatigue, muscle damage, and slow recovery will benefit from taking tart cherry juice on a regular basis.
 Tart Cherry Juice is also rich in melatonin, which is a hormone that helps regulate sleep cycles.
 During recovery from training, a good night’s sleep will speed up muscle and joint repair processes within your body, making this the juice of choice for endurance and strength training athletes.

 As a preventative method for DOMS, tart cherry juice concentrates should be taken for 5-7 days before a hard training session or event.
 For the best results it is best to consume cherry juice on a regular basis to ensure speedy muscle repair and recovery.
 DOMS can be painful, and if not properly prepared for can have a negative effect on sports performance.
 But by trying preventative techniques such as slowly progressing through a training plan, drinking plenty of water, and taking tart cherry juice on a regular basis, you can keep DOMS at bay and ensure you achieve your fitness goals.